ekcoh/gtest-memleak-detector/README.md

 GTEST_MEMLEAK_DETECTOR_MAIN
 ```

+No changes are required to existing test code except changes explained above.

 A complete example of the basic setup can be found in
 [example/01_getting_started](example/01_getting_started).

 ## Known Limitations
-- It would make sense to make memory leak suppression in case of failed assertions optional,
+- It would make sense to make memory leak suppression in case of failed assertion optional,
-  but at the time being it is mandatory since GTest allocates memory during assertion failures.
+  but it has to be suppressed since GTest allocates memory during assertion failures and
+  this would otherwise be reported as a false positive.
 - Only ANSI filenames are currently supported.
 This means that proper UNICODE support is currently missing.
 - Leaks caused by alternative memory allocation functions, e.g. HeapAlloc in WINAPI, will not be reported since this is not supported by CRTDBG.